Free agent: Major League Soccer (MLS)

 Players eligible for free agency are 24 years of age and older with five MLS service years and are out of contract or have had their option declined.

+National Women's Soccer League (NWSL)

+Free agency has been available in the National Women's Soccer League since 2023; players eligible for free agency are required six years of service within the NWSL.

 Major League Rugby (MLR)

 In Major League Rugby, a player can be signed by any team as a free agent at 18 years old as long as they don't enroll in college.
 In case they do, they have to wait for MLR Draft at 21 years old.

-Deadlines
+Deadlines and terms

 In some leagues, free agency has deadlines.
 For example, under the most recent NHL Collective Bargaining Agreement, restricted free agents who do not sign contracts by December 1 of a given year will be ineligible to play in the National Hockey League for the balance of that season.
-However, other leagues (such as the National Basketball Association) have no such restrictions on signing periods in season, despite having a free agency moratorium in the offseason.
+However, other leagues (such as the National Basketball Association) have no such restrictions on signing periods in season, despite having a moratorium in the offseason.

 In Europe, players can only move during transfer windows—during the close season and halfway through the league season.
 There are exceptions for unsigned professional players in the lower divisions.